Emanuele98/VOI_BLE_comms/CTU/README.md

 - **Configuration State**

     - The Configuration State tries to connect to all the A-CTU.
 The unit moves to the Low Power state as soon as all 4 of them are successfully connected.
-If this is       not the case, it will move to the Low Power state anyway after 20 seconds (`CONF_STATE_TIMEOUT`) of absence of any A-CTU advertisements.
+If this is       not the case, it will move to the Low Power state anyway after 20 seconds (`CONF_STATE_TIMEOUT`) of absence of any A-CTU advertisements;
     - The BLE connection process is described in details in the next CTU module [*BLE central client (ble_central.c)*](#ble-central-client-ble_centralc).

 - **Low power state**

-    - Here, the CTU is finally searching for CRUs.
+    - Here, the CTU is finally searching for CRUs;
-    - Whenever a CRU has no defined position, the `localization_process` happens:
+    - When a CRU gets connected, the `localization_process` happens:
-       - Each pad is switched on sequentially in a low power mode (to avoid charging of faulty CRUs)
+       - Each pad is switched on sequentially in a low power mode (to avoid charging of faulty CRUs);
-       - the value of the `Vrect` is compared with a given treshold (`VOLTAGE_LOW_THRESH`)
+       - the value of the `Vrect` is compared with a given treshold (`VOLTAGE_LOW_THRESH`);
-       - if it is above the treshold, then the right pad has been found and the Power Transfer State can finally begin.
+       - if it is above the treshold, then the right pad has been found and the Power Transfer State can finally begin;
+       - The variables which determine the speed of this process are `LOC_CTU_TIMER_PERIOD` and `LOC_CRU_TIMER_PERIOD`.

 - **Power transfer state**

-    - This state also involves both `main` and `host`, but this time equally.
-The `main` task handles all power transfer substates and all decisions regarding the values received from neighboring CRUs.
-The `host` task instead handles all communication procedures between any peripherals and the CTU.
+    - This state means at least one scooter is being charged or fully charged;
+    - The master keeps reading the sensor values of the A-CTU and the CRU, send them to the MQTT broker and writes them to the SD card:
+        - The speed of this process is crucial as it takes a lot of CPU resources;
+        - `CTU_TIMER_PERIOD` and `CRU_TIMER_PERIOD`;
+    - `Localization process` for other CRUs happens in the meanwhile;
     - When the CTU reaches the `BLE_MAX_CONNECTIONS` peers connected (currently set to 8), no further scan attempts will be undertaken.

 - **Local fault state**

-    - Happens when sensor values received from A-CTUs are over the defined limit (overvoltage | overcurrent | overtemperature);
+    - Happens when sensor values received from A-CTUs are over the defined limit (overvoltage | overcurrent | overtemperature) or a metal object was placed in between       the gap (FOD);
-    - Any time this state is reached, the BLE stack resets and the configuration state is reached;
-    - The main application's duty is then to remain in a continuous loop until the `host_ctrl_on_reset` callback is run.
-Only then will the state flag change to the configuration state.
-Also, any and all peers that were previously present on the stack are now gone.
-They will have to advertise yet again, and connect to the CTU once again.
+    - The alert is sent from the A-CTU;
+    - The A-CTU is switched OFF, and then disconnected for some time depending on the type of alert:
+        - `TX_RECONNECTION_OVERVOLTAGE`;
+        - `TX_RECONNECTION_OVERTEMPERATURE`;
+        - `TX_RECONNECTION_OVERCURRENT`;
+        - `TX_RECONNECTION_FOD`;
+    - Finally, the master then goes back to the:
+        - Configuration State if no other A-CTUs are still connected;
+        - Power Transfer State if at least one scooter is currently being charged or already fully charged;
+        - Low Power State otherwise.

 - **Latching fault state**

     - Happens when sensor values received from CRU are over the defined limit (overvoltage | overcurrent | overtemperature);
-    - If `main` enters this state, the CTU has 3 "strikes" to correct any possible cause for this fault.
-    - At first, the application stop the power output under the relative peer.
+    - At first, the application stop the power output under the relative scooter;
-    - The CRUs will be disconnected and a delay of 5 seconds will be started.
-This allows a CRU to perhaps fix the latching fault on his own.
-    - At the count of 3 consecutive latching faults, local manteinance is requested (email to @bumblebee)
+    - The scooter won't be able to enstablish the BLE connection again for some time depending on the type of alert:
+        - RX_RECONNECTION_OVERCURRENT;
+        - RX_RECONNECTION_OVERTEMPERATURE;
+        - RX_RECONNECTION_OVERVOLTAGE;
+    - Finally, the master then goes back to the:
+        - Low Power state if no other scooters are currently being charged or have already reached the fully charged state;
+        - Power Transfer State otherwise.

 ### **BLE central client (ble_central.c)**